kubeflow/website/content/docs/pipelines/sdk/static-type-checking.md

 pipeline SDK and you can use these core types or define your custom types.

 In the component YAML, types are specified as a string or a dictionary with the OpenAPI Schema, as illustrated below.
-*'component a'* expects an input with Integer type and emits three outputs with type GCSPath, customized_type and GCRPath.
+"*component a*" expects an input with Integer type and emits three outputs with the type GCSPath, customized_type and GCRPath.
 Among these types, Integer, GCSPath, and GCRPath are core types that are predefined in the SDK while customized_type is a user-defined type.
 ```yaml